ScottArbeit/Grace/docs/Design and Motivations.md

 Does it get to "really good" and "great" more often than other frameworks / runtimes / languages?
 Does it continue to improve release after release?
 In my experience: yes, it does.

-I'm not aware of a programming framework that I think has a better chance of being well-supported for at least the next 10 years than .NET.
+Will it be supported for a long time?
+Yes, absolutely. .NET has great adoption in both open-source and enterprise shops.
+Unity, one of the most popular game engines, is written in C#.
+Microsoft itself runs many of its first-party Azure services on .NET, and that alone will keep .NET around and on a continuous improvement cycle for the forseeable future.

 So, it's very fast, it has great corporate and community support, it runs on every major platform, and it's loved by those who use it.
-It's a safe choice, it's a good choice, and I'm happy to be a .NET developer.
+I'm not saying that other tech stacks aren't great, just that .NET really is a good choice right now.

 ### Source control isn't "systems-level"
 I like things that go fast.
 My second programming language - at age 11 - was 6502 Assembler.
 I've written and read code in IBM 370 Assembler and 80x86 Assembler.
 I've written C and C++, and continue to pay attention to the wonderful work being led by [Herb Sutter](https://www.youtube.com/user/CppCon/search?query=herb%20sutter) and [Bjarne Stroustrup](https://www.youtube.com/user/CppCon/search?query=bjarne) to make C++ faster, safer, less verbose, and easier to use.
 I applaud the work by Mozilla and the Rust community to explore the space of safer, very fast systems programming.
 I consider any public talk by [Chandler Carruth](https://www.youtube.com/results?search_query=chandler+carruth) to be mandatory viewing.

 I'm aware of what it means to be coding down-to-the-metal.
 I grew up on it, and still try to think in terms of hardware capabilities, even as I use higher-level frameworks like .NET.

 With that said, the idea that version control systems have to be written in a systems-level language, just because they all used to be, isn't true, especially for a centralized VCS that's really just a modern Web API + clients.
 Grace relies on external databases and object storage services, and so there's very little Git-style byte-level file manipulation going on, and where there is, .NET can tell the file system to do stuff just as quickly as any other framework.
 Given how fast .NET is (within 1% of native C++ when well-written), and the fact that network round-trips are involved in most things that Grace does, it's just not likely that writing Grace in C++ or Rust would make a difference in perceived performance for users.
-Most of the time is spent waiting for something over the network, both in the client, and on the server.
-The computation part is usually pretty quick compared to that.
+Most of the clock time is spent waiting for something over the network, both in the client, and on the server.
+The on-device computation part is pretty quick compared to that.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)
 ## Cloud-native version control